KhioneusNevula/ElementsOfChaosMod/README.md

 * Zangphai, an Element found in redstone items.
 Allows substances to conduct redstone power.
 Gives haste when ingested.
 * Naikya, an Element found in vexes.
 Allows substances to cause intangibility when ingested, and makes blocks formed of the substance intangible.
 * Tuponi, an Element found in beds.
 Allows blocks made with it to be slept in--albeit not respawned in unless Jonmo is also present--and causes instant bed-like sleep when ingested.
-* Jonmo, an Element found in beds, respawn anchors, echo shards, and in the blocks around the spawnpoint.
-Allows substances to be respawn points when used as blocks (though more is needed for the Nether, and even more for the End), and also teleports consumer to their own spawnpoint when ingested.
-* Punorjonom, an Element found in Totems of Undying.
-Allows substances to prevent next death when in inventory, or touching organisms.

 Nourishment elements that give properties when ingested:
 <ul>